 There are four main model variants of the Yanmar 2GM in circulation.
-The “F” indicates indirect cooling.
+The “F” indicates indirect (freshwater) cooling.
 Yanmar upgraded from the 2GM and 2GMF in 1983 after approximately four years of production.
-The difference between the 2GM/2GMF (13hp) and the 2GM20/2GM20F (18hp) is in the displacement and operating rpm of the engine.
+The difference between the 2GM/2GMF (13hp) and the 2GM20/2GM20F (18hp) is in the displacement and maximum operating rpm of the engine.
+Notably, the sump plug was eliminated in the redesigned engine.
+Lubricating oil must now be removed via the dipstick hole using a vacuum pump.
 The redesigned engines were produced until 2005.
 See the table below for exact specs.

 |Years of production||1980 - 1983||1983 - 2005|